tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC4.md

 ## Variables

 Now we are going to get to the fun part - scripting!
-Here we will download some NGS data using the SRA toolkit and then align these reads to a genome using STAR.
+Here we will download some NGS data using the SRA toolkit.
 So let's start by discussing what a variable is.
 A variable is a word that you assign value to:

 ```
 [tutln01@lc1cmp047 data]$ testVar='/cluster/home/tutln01/introHPC/data'